-Our community health programme, called Safidy, meaning "the freedom to choose" in Malagasy, has been developed in direct response to the unmet family planning needs of Vezo communities.
-It upholds their reproductive rights by offering couples the information and contraceptive options they need to freely choose the number and spacing of their births.
-The programme also encompasses maternal and child health education and services, and aims to improve sanitation and hygiene practices.
+Our reproductive health programme, called Safidy, meaning ‘the freedom to choose’ in Malagasy, has been developed in direct response to the unmet family planning needs of Vezo communities.
+It aims to uphold their reproductive rights by offering couples the information and contraceptive options they need to freely choose the number and spacing of their births.

 We started providing health services by running outreach clinics in remote villages, and these still continue in some areas.
-In order to scale up service delivery, we also train and support local women to offer community-based health services, providing them with supplies at cost price to sell within their villages at the nationally fixed and very affordable retail price for a small income, in partnership with Population Services International.
-This sustainable social enterprise model is currently enabling us to reach more than 20,000 people across 50 remote communities along Madagascar’s southwest coastline.
+In order to scale up service delivery, we also train and support local women to offer community-based family planning services through a sustainable social enterprise model.
+We provide them with contraceptives at cost price to sell in their villages for a small income, in partnership with Population Services International.

-We facilitate a variety of peer-led educational activities to support the uptake of health services.
-Activities target people at all stages of the behaviour change process, from raising awareness to influencing attitudes and encouraging the sustained adoption of healthier practices.
-Messages and activities are specifically tailored for various demographic groups, profiled according to gender and age range.
-Radio programmes, promotional merchandise, interactive village presentations, youth club sessions and school workshops using theatre, sports, music and film address health topics ranging from sexual, reproductive, maternal and child health to water, sanitation and hygiene.
+We facilitate a diverse range of peer education activities to support the uptake of services.
+Activities target people at all stages of the behaviour change process, from raising awareness to influencing attitudes and encouraging the sustained adoption of healthier practices .

 Part of an integrated approach